commonality/archetypes-rules/docs/maintainer-guide/governance.md

 #### Process for Adding PMC Members

-1. Add the Maintainer to the "**archetypes-rules** PMC" team
+1. Add the Maintainer to the "**@archetypes/rules** PMC" team

-1. Set the GitHub user to be have the "Owner" role for the archetypes-rules organization
+1. Set the GitHub user to be have the "Owner" role for the @archetypes/rules organization

 1. Send welcome email with link to Maintainer guide

 1. Add the PMC member to the README

-1. Invite to the **archetypes-rules** PMC chatroom
+1. Invite to the **@archetypes/rules** PMC chatroom

-1. Make the PMC member an admin on the **archetypes-rules** team mailing list
+1. Make the PMC member an admin on the **@archetypes/rules** team mailing list

 1. Add the PMC member to the recurring PMC meeting event on Google Calendar

-1. Add the PMC member as an admin to **archetypes-rules** media channels
+1. Add the PMC member as an admin to **@archetypes/rules** media channels

-1. Publish congratulatory remarks to the new PMC member on archetypes-rules media channels
+1. Publish congratulatory remarks to the new PMC member on @archetypes/rules media channels

 #### PMC Meetings